 New York may pass legislation by the end of the week making it illegal for New Yorkers to list short-term rentals on Airbnb.

 In a rare show of bipartisan support, a bill to ban Airbnb-style posts for short-term sublets could get floor votes on the floors of the New York State Assembly and New York State Senate this week.
-If the Anti-AirBnB Law is signed into law, advertising short-term sublets or any use other than permanent residency of these sublets will be illegal.
+If the Anti-AirBnB Law is signed into law, advertising short-term sublets or any use other than permanent residency of these sublets shall be illegal in New York.

 The legislation seems focused on commercial users of Airbnb who turn their residences into illegal and unregulated hotels.